 The dialogue transcripts of the text-based chats and email interactions between our customers and Internet users may include personal data, such as contact and demographic information.
 Although we employ and continually test and update our security measures to protect this information from unauthorized access, it is still possible that our security measures could be breached and such a breach could result in unauthorized access to our customers' data or our data, including our intellectual property and other confidential business information.
 Because the techniques employed by hackers to obtain unauthorized access or to sabotage systems change frequently and are becoming more sophisticated, we may be unable to anticipate all techniques or to implement adequate preventative measures.
 Any security breach could result in disclosure of our trade secrets or disclosure of confidential customer, supplier or employee data.
 If third parties were able to penetrate our network security or otherwise misappropriate personal data relating to our customers' Internet users or the text of customer service inquiries, our competitive position may be harmed and we could be subject to liability.
 We could be subject to negligence claims or claims for misuse of personal data.
 These claims could result in litigation or government investigations, either of which could have a material adverse effect on our business, results of operations and financial condition.
 We may incur significant costs to protect against the threat of security breaches or to alleviate problems caused by such breaches.
 The need to physically secure and securely transmit confidential information online has been a significant barrier to e-commerce and online communications.
 Any well-publicized compromise of security could deter people from using online services such as the ones we offer or from using them to conduct transactions, which involve transmitting confidential information.
-Because our success depends on to alleviate problems caused by these breaches.
+Because our success depends on the general acceptance of our services and electronic commerce, we may incur significant costs to protect against the threat of security breaches or to alleviate problems caused by these breaches.